FrancoisDuchene/Challenge/README.md

 #### List of contributors

-* THE GREAT INQUISITOR: vinsifroid
+* THE GREAT INQUISITOR: FrancoisDuchene
 * THE FINDER OF CLUES: Bivisi
 * THE MASTER OF THE DICTIONNARY: melvinmajor
 * OCCASIONNAL CONTRIBUTOR : Lazyboy007